Nexiauk/Gameracy/docs/README.md

 ## **Future Features**
 In the future I would like to implement the following features:
+* The hero image being animated on the first visit to the site.
 * An interactive booking system with a calendar, and list of services that allows school staff to directly book in.
 The services would be a lot more detailed, outlining clearly exactly what experience you are getting for your money.
+The booking form would have it's own nav-link in a different colour to highlight it and encourage prospective customers to click and book.
+I would also add a link to book on every single page on the site.
-* A login system so that only school staff can use the booking system
+* A login system so that only school staff can use the booking system.
-* On the games page I would like each card image to be replaced with a carousel, so that visitors can cycle through a collection of images showcasing each game in its full glory.
+* On the games page I would like each card image to be replaced with a carousel, so that visitors can cycle through a collection of images showcasing each game in its full glory, as well as images of them being setup/played in a school.
 * I would also like to add audio to each game card, showcasing the sound effects and immersive theme tunes that accompany each gameplaying experience.
-* I would like to add a testimonials section on the contact page, so that visitors can easily see and scroll through customer reviews about my company
+* I would like to add a testimonials section on the contact page, so that visitors can easily see and scroll through customer reviews about my company.
 * I would like to add information somewhere about myself as the founder and the award my programme won.